Technology Training - Click Here!

 (click to view larger)

 Blohm + Voss Shipyards and Services GmbH handles yachts, ship repair and mid-life conversions, offshore work, ship components, and technical services.
-Both Blohm + Voss Repair and Blohm + Voss Industries fall under this group, and together they represent the effective sale of this group to Abu Dhabi MAR.
-The only part that remains is the repair division at Hellenic Shipyards, whose future is in doubt after disagreements with the Greek government led TKMS to cancel their submarine contract.
+Both Blohm + Voss Repair and Blohm + Voss Industries fall under this group, and together they represented the effective sale of this group to Abu Dhabi MAR.

 K130 corvette concept